 Many water molecules are attracted to each air ion, creating a cluster.
-Depending upon whether the ions are positive or negative, water molecules are attracted with the hydrogen side in or the oxygen side in, meaning that the way that the waters can pack together is different depending upon the polarity of the ion in the center.
+Depending upon whether the ions are positive or negative, water molecules are attracted with the hydrogen side in or the oxygen side in, meaning that the waters can pack together is different depending upon the polarity of the ion in the center.